jo-yrabbit-sandbox/sandbox-website/doc/how-to-host-static-website-on-aws-s3-bucket.md

 1. Go to S3 in AWS Console
 2. Click "Create bucket"
 3. Choose a bucket name (here, sandbox-website-bucket)
-4. Choose your region
+4. Choose your region (e.g. us-east-2)
 5. Uncheck "Block all public access" (since it's a public website)
 6. Enable static website hosting:
 * Go to bucket > Properties
 * Scroll to "Static website hosting"
 * Click "Edit"
 * "Enable" it and set `index.html` as your index document
-7. Set your bucket policy to the following (or else you will get 403 AccessDenited error)
+7. Set your bucket policy to the following (don't forget, or else you will get 403 AccessDenited error)
 ```json
 {
     "Version": "2012-10-17",